gbtami/pychess-variants/static/news/The Winner Is Tasshaq.md

 <h3 align="center">The Final</h3>

 The day of the final arrived and we were all thrilled.
-Can Tasshaq take revenge on Licetus?
-And yes, he did it!
+Could Tasshaq take revenge on Licetus?
+And yes, he did!
 Licetus - Tasshaq 1.5-5.5

 <ol>